TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         Invoke-WebRequest http://localhost:1225
         ```

-    ??? success "Solution for question 5"
+    ??? success "Solution to question 5"

         !!! quote "Task"
             It looks like defensive measures are in place, it is protected by basic authentication.